 There were wolves in Britain from earliest times, but efforts were made to exterminate them from at least the time of King Edward I. By the late middle ages, they were very rare in England, although they lingered on in Scotland until the 17th or 18th century.

 A local folk tale reports that the last wolf in England was killed in 1390 by John, son of Sir Edgar Harrington of Wraysholme, after a chase all the way from the Coniston Fells to Humphrey Head.
-The tale was told by the Lancashire poet and author Edwin Waugh in his "Rambles in the Lake Country" (c.1893), who prints an anonymous poem telling the story (probably by himself) which had been published in the Ulverstone Advertiser 'some years ago'.
+The tale was told by the Lancashire poet and author Edwin Waugh in his "Rambles in the Lake Country and its Borders" (1861), who prints an anonymous poem telling the story (probably by himself) which had been published in the Ulverstone Advertiser 'some years ago'.